Working around the world in a variety of ways to support those facing food insecurity

 Feeding people in need has long been a cornerstone of Kellogg Company’s corporate responsibility initiatives.
 Today, doing so is a central to our ambitious Kellogg’s® Better Days commitment to create Better Days for 3 billion people by the end of 2030.
 As part of this global goal, we intend to feed 375 million people in need through food donations, expanded child feeding programs and disaster relief.

-Since 2015, we’ve donated 2.4 billion servings of food to people facing hunger and reached 3.2 million children through feeding programs.
+Since 2015, we’ve fed 195 million people through food donations and reached 3.7 million children through feeding programs.

 We’re partnering with food banks on six continents, sponsoring food drives to help stock community food pantries around the world and providing essential food to those coping with natural disasters.
 We also support Breakfast Clubs in 21 countries and are working to expand school and summer feeding programs so children can everywhere reach their full potential.